niplav/site/99_klong_problems.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-01-14, modified: 2019-05-24, language: english, status: in progress, importance: 4, confidence: translation*
+*author: niplav, created: 2019-01-14, modified: 2019-06-11, language: english, status: in progress, importance: 4, confidence: translation*

-> __The list of 99 problems was originall written by Werner Hett for
+> __The list of 99 problems was original written by Werner Hett for
 > [Prolog](https://sites.google.com/site/prologsite/prolog-problems)
 > and has been translated into [a number of languages](./99_problems_collection.md)
 > since then.
 This is a translation for the programming language